barbulescualex/MaterialFields/README.md

 ![PickerFieldDemo](assets/PickerField/4.gif)

 This is your UIPickerView which only supports 1 column.
 Most of the setup work has been extracted away, leaving little implementation logic needed.
 All you need to do is set its `data` array to your string array and the rest is handled for you.
+The PickerField holds an EntryField that is used to display the contents of the picker.

 **[PickerFieldDelegate](https://barbulescualex.github.io/MaterialFields/Protocols/PickerFieldDelegate.html)**